kyegomez/swarms/docs/diy_your_own_agent.md

 ```

-In the example above, we define a new `CustomMemory` class that inherits from the `AbstractVectorDatabase` class provided by the Agent class framework.
+In the example above, we define a new `CustomMemory` class that inherits from the `BaseVectorDatabase` class provided by the Agent class framework.
 Within the `CustomMemory` class, you can implement specialized memory management logic, such as custom indexing, retrieval, and storage mechanisms.

 Next, within the `MyCustomAgent` class, we initialize an instance of the `CustomMemory` class and assign it to the `self.long_term_memory` attribute.
 This custom memory instance can then be utilized within the overridden `run` method, where you can query the memory and process the results as needed.